 This, though, does not apply to any flights or other transport/travel services you may be using to get to your ports, so check those before packing 5 suitcases....

-What Clothing and Accessories Should You Pack For A Cruise?
+What Clothing and Accessories Should You Have On A 12 Day Cruise Packing List?

 3x shorts - 2 casual, one wet/breathable pair for the beach and swimming